TRibeiro94/ISEP-ESINF-2019/README.md

 Language used: Java

-Each project has a statement on 'Statements' folder.
+Each project has a respective statement on 'Statements' folder.

 --------------------------------
 ##### PT (Estruturas de Informação)